MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!-- Description-Source-ADMX -->
 Removes the File menu from My Computer and File Explorer.

-This setting does not prevent users from using other methods to perform tasks available on the File menu.
+This setting doesn't prevent users from using other methods to perform tasks available on the File menu.
 <!-- NoFileMenu-Description-End -->

 <!-- NoFileMenu-Editable-Begin -->